-Bulgaria’s property market is expected to remain strong in 2017.
+Bulgaria's property market is projected to remain strong in the medium term.
 Demand for properties in the major cities continues to grow, and supply is increasingly limited by low levels of new construction.

 European Union citizens can now purchase properties in Bulgaria, including land.
 The 5-year moratorium on land purchases, set as a condition in the Accession Treaty between Republic of Bulgaria and The European Union, was lifted in January 1, 2012.

 Previously, foreigners could purchase land only in the name of a legal entity and were not allowed to own a property.
 The lifting of the ban now gives European citizens the right to own property as individuals.

 Rental yields are moderately good in Sofia, Bulgaria

 Sofia has moderately good gross rental yields - i.e., the rental return on a property if fully rented out, before all expenses.
 Yields in the centre are around 6.0 %.
 Yields a little further out are similar.